 On July 27, 2015, the U.S. Tax Court issued an opinion in Altera Corp. v.
 Commissioner, 145 T.C.
 No.3 (2015) related to the treatment of stock-based compensation expense in an intercompany cost-sharing arrangement.
 A final decision was entered by the U.S. Tax Court on December 1, 2015 (the "2015 Decision").
 On February 19, 2016, the U.S. Internal Revenue Service filed a notice of appeal in Altera Corp. v.
 Commissioner, 145 T.C.
-No. 3 (2015), to the Ninth Circuit was to decide whether a regulation that mandates that stock-based compensation costs related to the intangible development activity of a qualified cost sharing arrangement (a "QCSA") must be included in the joint cost pool of the QCSA (the "all costs rule") is consistent with the arm's length standard as set forth in Section 482 of the Internal Revenue Code.
-On July 24, 2018, the Ninth Circuit Court of Appeals issued an opinion in Altera Corp. v.
-Commissioner (the "Altera Opinion") requiring related parties in an intercompany cost-sharing arrangement to share expenses related to share-based compensation.
-This opinion reversed the 2015 Decision of the United States Tax Court.
-The Ninth Circuit subsequently withdrew the opinion on August 7, 2018.
-Due to uncertainties surrounding the ultimate resolution of the 2015 Decision, the Company continues to share expenses related to share-based compensation despite the 2015 Decision.
+No. 3 (2015), to the Ninth Circuit Court of Appeals.
+The Ninth Circuit was to decide whether a regulation that mandates that stock-based compensation costs related to the intangible development activity of a qualified cost sharing arrangement (a "QCSA") must be included in the joint cost pool of the QCSA (the "all costs rule") is consistent with the arm's length standard as set forth in Section 482 of the Internal Revenue Code.
+On June 7, 2019, the Ninth Circuit overturned the earlier Tax Court decision and ruled to include share-based compensation in the cost sharing pool.
+On July 22, 2019, Altera Corp. filed a petition for an en banc rehearing before the U.S. Court of Appeals for the Ninth Circuit, which was denied on November 12, 2019.
+Altera Corp. has 90 days from this date to petition the U.S. Supreme Court for review of the decision.
+During 2019, the Company continued to include share-based compensation in the cost base consistent with the Ninth Circuit's ruling.

-As of December 31, 2018, the Company had \$95.9 million, \$38.0 million, \$21.6 million and \$48.0 million of foreign, U.S. federal, U.S. California state, and U.S. other states net operating loss carryforwards ("NOL"), respectively.
-There is no expiration to the utilization of the foreign NOL, while the U.S. federal and California NOL begin to expire at various dates beginning in 2026 through 2039, if not utilized.
+As of December 31, 2019, the Company had \$159.8 million, \$31.2 million, \$27.0 million and \$55.3 million of foreign, U.S. federal, U.S. California state, and U.S. other states net operating loss carryforwards ("NOL"), respectively.
+Certain foreign NOLs expire beginning in 2027, if not utilized, while the majority of the foreign NOLs carryforward indefinitely.
+The U.S. federal and California NOLs begin to expire at various dates beginning in 2026 through 2039, if not utilized.

-As of December 31, 2018, the Company had U.S. federal and California state tax credit carryforwards of approximately \$13.2 million and \$34.9 million, respectively.
-If not utilized, the U.S. federal tax credit carryforwards will begin to expire in 2031, while the California tax credit forward will not expire.
+As of December 31, 2019, the Company had U.S. federal and California state tax credit carryforwards of approximately \$13.7 million and \$35.7 million, respectively.
+If not utilized, the U.S. federal tax credit carryforwards will begin to expire in 2031, while the California tax credit carryforward will not expire.

-The Company has not provided U.S. state income taxes and foreign withholding taxes, on approximately \$15.3 million of cumulative earnings for certain non-U.S. subsidiaries, because such earnings are intended to be indefinitely reinvested.
+The Company has not provided U.S. state income taxes and foreign withholding taxes, on approximately \$20.5 million of cumulative earnings for certain non-U.S. subsidiaries, because such earnings are intended to be indefinitely reinvested.
 Determination of the amount of unrecognized deferred tax liability for temporary differences related to investments in these non-U.S. subsidiaries that are essentially permanent in duration is not practicable.